danielvanc/danielvanc.com/src/pages/now/index.md

 ---

 ## Where am I?
- - Other than a possible weekend trip to London, I should be remaining on the Isle of Wight for the whole of February.
+ - Other than a possible weekend trip to London, I should be remaining on the Isle of Wight for the whole of February

 ## Work
-- Add a serverless CMS (Either Netlify, Wordpress or Contentful)
+- Add a serverless CMS (Either Netlify CMS, Wordpress or Contentful)
-- Create a 'Uses' page.
+- Create a 'Uses' page
-- Create a 'Colophon' page,
+- Create a 'Colophon' page
-- Adding enhancements across the site (for the next few months)
 - Working on branding for social media
 - Working on branding for Band website
+- Adding enhancements across the site (ongoing)
 - Bugfixes (on going)
 - New blog post (on going)
 - Improving accessibility across the site (on going)

 ## Studying
 - I recently purchased <a href="https://advancedreact.com/">Wes Bos’s latest course</a> on Advanced React, GraphQL and Apollo, so no doublt, that'll keep me on my toes for the best part of the month.
-On top of that, will be getting to grips with one of <a href="https://twitter.com/kentcdodds">Kent C Dodd's</a> latest courses: <a href="https://frontendmasters.com/courses/testing-javascript/">Testing JavaScript Applications</a>.
+On top of that, will be getting to grips with <a href="https://twitter.com/kentcdodds">Kent C Dodd's</a> course: <a href="https://frontendmasters.com/courses/testing-javascript/">Testing JavaScript Applications</a> over on FrontEndMasters.

 ## Life
-- Planning for our trip to Australia and Thailand at end of March, 2019
+- Finalize planning for our trip to Australia and Thailand at end of March, 2019
-- Trying to improve on my running time and distance
+- Improve my running form
-- Get in better shape for the holiday.
+- Get back into Red Dead Redemption 2

 ## Music I’m enjoying